-When in 1844 the disappointed believers concluded that the cleansing of the sanctuary was an event in heaven rather than on earth, Ellen G. White, in vision, was asked by an angel: "'Has God's Word failed?
-Has God failed to fulfil His promises?
-No: He has fulfilled all that He promised.
-Jesus has risen up and shut the door of the Holy Place of the heavenly sanctuary and has opened a door into the Most Holy Place and entered in to cleanse the sanctuary.
-All who wait patiently shall understand the mystery." -"Early Writings," page 250.
+When in 1844 the disappointed believers concluded that the cleansing of the sanctuary was an event in heaven rather than on earth, Ellen G. White, in vision, was asked by an angel: "'Has God's word failed?
+Has God failed to fulfill His promises?
+No; He has fulfilled all that He promised.
+Jesus has risen up and shut the door of the holy place of the heavenly sanctuary and has opened a door into the most holy place and entered in to cleanse the sanctuary.
+All who wait patiently shall understand the mystery.'"-Early Writings, p.
+250.

 These words have potent meaning today for those who grow impatient with the passing of time, and also for those who, as did many in 1844, blame their brethren as the cause of delay.
-Some critics actually led William Miller to oppose the sanctuary truth, so that, like Moses, he "erred as he was about to enter the Promised Land" (Id., page 258).
+Some critics actually led William Miller to oppose the sanctuary truth, so that, like Moses, he "erred as he was about to enter the Promised Land" (ibid., p.
+258).
 We must neither perpetrate nor fall victim to such soul-destroying criticism today.
 We are too close to the kingdom for that.